-The simplicity of the NearStar Fusion power plant reduces development time, construction, and operating costs, while improving operational reliability and longevity.
-NearStar's design heavily leverages existing materials and technologies thereby avoiding major investments in material science or complicated supply chains.
+The simplicity of NearStar's technology reduces risk, development time, and operating costs while improving reliability and lifespan.
+NearStar's design heavily leverages existing materials and technologies thereby avoiding major investments in materials science or complicated supply chains.

-The inherent linear modularity of the plant design enables rapid development and parallel mass production of the fusion driver, reaction chamber, field coil, and balance of plant.
+The inherent linear modularity of the plant design enables rapid development and parallel mass production of the fusion driver, reaction chamber, fuel target and balance of plant.
 The linear modularity of the plant also simplifies component access and ease of maintenance.

-2. Conventional Materials We plan to maximize the use of existing technologies and conventional materials, thus eliminating the need for costly and time-consuming advanced materials R&D. Existing technologies and materials will also support a simplified supply chain to reduce the threat of delays and cost-overruns.
+We plan to maximize the use of existing technologies and conventional materials, thus eliminating the need for costly and time-consuming advanced materials R&D. Existing technologies and materials will also support a simplified supply chain to reduce the threat of delays and cost-overruns.